4chan terminology

 unironically

 What it says on the tin, but this term is interesting because it’s so common.
-As I understand it, “ironic shitposting” used to be such a large problem back in the day that it was explicitly disallowed and often lead to bans.
-Debating that, people got used to the word “ironic” and this one.
+As I understand it, “ironic shitposting” on the boards used to be such a large problem back in the day that it was explicitly disallowed and often lead to bans.
+Debating that, people got used to the word “ironic” and this antonym.

 headcanon